February 16. Today's Birthdays

 Between 1973 and 1984, he served as a director of the Institute of Philosophy and Law.
 From 1984 to 1986, he was an academician-secretary of the Social Sciences Department of the Academy of Sciences of Kazakhstan.
 From 1986 to 1994 and in 1995, he acted as Vice President of the Academy of Sciences of Kazakhstan.
 Between 2005 and 2007, he was the deputy head of the department of social and political issues of the Kazakh President’s Office.

-Akmaral Alnazarova (1971) – Deputy of the Senate of the Parliament of Kazakhstan, member of the Committee on Social and Cultural Development and Science of Kazakhstan.
+Akmaral Alnazarova (1971) – Deputy of the Senate of the Parliament of Kazakhstan.

 Born in Kyzylorda city, she graduated from the Almaty State Medical Institute, Korkyt ate University.